bgin/Radar-ElectroOptical-Simulation/README.md

 # Radar-IR-EOS-Simulation

-This project attempts to model and simulate the innerworking of Radar system, Electro-Optical active and passive sources of IR radiation and missile guidance system.
+This project attempts to model and simulate the innerworking of Radar system, Electro-Optical active and passive sources of IR radiation.
 The main purpose is to achieve a realistic system modeling and simulation as much as possible, hence the main sources of knowledge is a engineering and technical literature reaching design level (candidate of science and experienced system engineers and designers).